 Protect files from unauthorized access

 When you turn on Controlled folder access, a lot of the folders you use most often will be protected by default.
 This means that content in any of these folders cannot be accessed or changed by any unknown or untrusted apps.
-Once you add additional folders, they become automatically protected as well.
+If you add additional folders, they become protected as well.

 Exclude items from virus scans

 There may be times when you’ll want to exclude specific files, folders, file types, or processes from being scanned, such as if these are trusted items and you are certain you don’t need to take time to scan them.
+In those rare instances you can add an exclusion for them.

 Curate your notifications